yhwang/mcp-tool-server-milvus/README.md

 # mcp-tool-server-milvus
 A MCP server which provides tools function to insert into and query data from the Milvus vector database.

 By default, the server creates a database and a collection.
-The insert and search tools are operated on the default database and collection.
+The insert and search tools operate upon the default database and collection.
+You can use the following env vars to configure the database and collection:
+- `MILVUS_DB`: The name of the Milvus database.
+Default is `mcp_db`.
+The db will be created if it does not exist.
+- `MILVUS_COLLECTION`: The name of the Milvus collection.
+Default is `full_text_search`.
+  The collection will be created if it does not exist.

 ## Run MCP Server